-Many works have focused on identifying tight bounds on the price of anarchy and price of stability, particularly for congestion games without incentives.
-In this respect, \citet{aland2011exact} put forward an expression for the price of anarchy in polynomial congestion games without incentives.
-Meanwhile, \citet{christodoulou2015price} provide exact bounds on the price of stability in polynomial congestion games without incentives.
-As both these values are known exactly, we can compare the equilibrium performance in the absence of incentives against upper bounds on the Pareto frontier we derive using the methodology we developed in Section~\ref{sec:arbitrary}.
+Many works have focused on identifying tight bounds on the Price of Anarchy and Price of Stability, particularly for congestion games without taxes.
+In this respect, \citet{aland2011exact} put forward an expression for the Price of Anarchy in polynomial congestion games without taxes.
+Meanwhile, \citet{christodoulou2015price} provide exact bounds on the Price of Stability in polynomial congestion games without taxes.
+As both these values are known exactly, we can compare the equilibrium performance in the absence of taxes against upper bounds on the Pareto frontier for arbitrary number of users we derive using the technique presented in \ref{sec:arbitrary}.

-In Columns~2 and~3 of Table~\ref{table:noincentive}, we summarize the price of anarchy and price of stability bounds from the literature on polynomial games without incentives.
-In Columns~4 and~5, we provide the upper bounds on the best achievable price of stability while guaranteeing price of anarchy no greater than that of polynomial congestion games without incentives.
-Conversely, in Columns~6 and~7, we provide the upper bounds on the best achievable \emph{price of anarchy} without exceeding the \emph{price of stability} in polynomial congestion games without incentives.
-From the values in Table~\ref{table:noincentive}, one can easily verify that using no incentive in the polynomial congestion games considered is not Pareto optimal.
-In fact, significant improvements can be achieved in terms of price of anarchy while guaranteeing the same price of stability.
-For the specific case of polynomial congestion games of degree $d=4$, we observe that the price of anarchy can be reduced by more than 66.7\% with no increase in the price of stability.
-Demonstrating the suboptimality of no incentive more generally remains an interesting open problem and should be considered in future work.
+In Columns~2 and~3 of Table~\ref{table:notax}, we summarize the Price of Anarchy and Price of Stability bounds from the literature on polynomial congestion games without taxes.
+In Columns~4 and~5, we provide upper bounds on the best achievable Price of Stability while guaranteeing Price of Anarchy no greater than that of polynomial congestion games without taxes.
+Conversely, in Columns~6 and~7, we provide upper bounds on the best achievable \emph{Price of Anarchy} without exceeding the \emph{Price of Stability} in polynomial congestion games without taxes.
+From the values in Table~\ref{table:notax}, one can easily verify that using no tax in the polynomial congestion games considered is not Pareto optimal.
+In fact, significant improvements can be achieved in terms of Price of Anarchy while guaranteeing the same Price of Stability.
+For the specific case of polynomial congestion games of degree $d=4$, we observe that the Price of Anarchy can be reduced by more than 66.7\% with no increase in the Price of Stability.
+Demonstrating the suboptimality of no tax more generally remains an interesting open problem and should be considered in future work.